cloudify-cosmo/getcloudify.org/guide/3.1/reference-terminology.md

 ### **Relationship**
 Relationships are [types](#type) that describe the nature of dependency between [nodes](#node) and the logic, if required, to glue nodes together.

-For example, a relationship can be of type `cloudify.types.contained_in`.
+For example, a relationship can be of type `cloudify.relationship.contained_in`.
 That means that node `X` is hosted within node `Y` and therefore can't be created until node `Y` is created and running.

 Another example is an Apache server that's connected to MySQL.
 In this case, Apache needs to be configured at runtime to connect to MySQL.
 Waiting for MySQL to be up and running won't suffice in this case.
 The relationship needs to map relationship [operations](#operation) to [plugin](#plugin) functions that execute the connection's configuration.